snthsh/next-apollo-demo/README.md

 # Infinite Scroll
-A simple application using ReactJS, Next.js, Apollo Server (Mock API), ApolloGraphQL and Emotion
+Developed with ReactJS, Next.js, Apollo Server (Mock API), ApolloGraphQL and Emotion

 ## Live Demo
 The app is deployed on Heroku